nofuss/songbook/Bass/notes.md

 X 8) DAYTRIPPER by The Beatles The Beatles wrote great tunes, Paul McCartney played great basslines. this riff based tune can be played much heavier than the Beatles original.

-9) NEW YEARS DAY by U2 A simple Adam Clayton line, 8th notes all the way.
+X 9) NEW YEARS DAY by U2 A simple Adam Clayton line, 8th notes all the way.

 10) LIGHT MY FIRE by The Doors.
 Nice 8th note bassline with lots of major and minor triads.